 What are the challenges in developing sustainable Urbanism?

 Challenges are at different levels.
 Individual, collective, and global.
 We need to be ready to change our own habits and ways of living, and also to create the structures that will enable us to transition to more healthy environments and lifestyles that respect and regenerate nature

 We have to be ready to work with more complexity, with many interconnected systems, and to be open to changing our way of living and doing.
 I believe it is also important to have a longer view of the impacts of what we do.
 The Native Americans always said you have to think of what impact your actions will have seven generations ahead.
 There is a lot of wisdom in indigenous communities that we have overlooked in our times, but there is a resurgence of these indigenous approaches which are very close to nature.
 We find them also in our own cultures if we listen to our elders.

-We need to put the environment at the top of the value chain and transition from an ego-centered to an eco-centered society and economy, and to give more value to our natural environment, to work with nature and not against it, to create healthy cities, ecosystems, and promote human well-being…
+We need to put the environment at the top of the value chain and transition from an ego-centred to an eco-centred society and economy, give more value to our natural environment, work with nature and not against it, create healthy cities and ecosystems, and promote human well-being.

 As a University Professor, do you mind sharing some of your research topics?